As usual, you can retrieve the files for this lab (after first using

 $ git fetch shared $ git merge shared/lab3 -m "Start lab3" $ git push

-This will add 'shared/lab3' to your current branch (in this case, master).
+shared/lab3 to your current branch (in this case, master).
 When opening the project in IntelliJ, remember to add the libraries through

 File -> Project Structure -> Libraries -> +, then select the

 When you are ready to submit your work, commit and push everything, and then use